-The M.B.A. is also available with two areas of emphasis.
+The latest addition is the Social Entrepreneurship emphasis, which is a 36-hour program and is aimed at providing graduates with the skills and knowledge to support and implementing business-led initiatives to achieve social aims.
 The agriculture business emphasis is a 33-hour program which requires 24 hours of graduate core courses and nine hours of agricultural business electives.
 The Supply Chain Management emphasis is a 33-hour program which requires 24 hours of graduate core courses and nine hours of supply chain management electives.
 A student can complete either program in a traditional night program, through online delivery, or through a combination of the two.

 The M.B.A. curriculum is designed primarily for graduates of a Bachelor of Business Administration program, but graduates of other programs can enter the program by completing a 24-hour prerequisite program.

 The M.B.A. program consists of 24 hours of M.B.A. core courses and 6 hours of electives.
 A student can choose to complete courses in a traditional night program, through online delivery, or through a combination of the two.
 Qualified students may enter the program any semester during the 2-year rotation.